 Many comic fans claim that once a book has been valued by CGC, it is essentially 'mummified'.

 These fans contend that this mummification of books, or slabbing as some call it, simply attracts investors who are looking to profit on collectibles and have no real interest in the comic book art form.

 They also purport that it does nothing for the casual fan that's interested in reading the comic for the storylines and artwork.

 One of the biggest complaints about CGC's emergence in the industry has been the inflation of the value of comic books.

-While many Golden and Silver Age books are worth a significant amount of money, comic fans have complained that numerous comic books that were published in the last two decades (1990s-2000s) are being graded and offered at inflated prices.
+While many Golden and Silver Age comic books are worth a significant amount of money, comic fans have complained that numerous comics that were published in the last two decades (1990s-2000s) are being graded and offered at inflated prices.

 Some collectors are asking unheard-of prices for books that have been graded in poor condition, simply because they are older books.

 Some retailers have contended that while CGC has provided a much-needed standard for grading, it has overinflated comic book prices to the point where many are scared that once prices settle and come back to reasonable ranges, many collectors will be left with overpaid books that are worth significantly less than what they paid for them.